 Read more about the types of accommodation you can find in Japan here.

-If your school doesn’t offer a quarantine package, Go!
+If you haven’t finalised your accommodation yet, Go!
 Go!
 Nihon has an option in collaboration with our partner BeGood Japan.

-If you are looking for a quarantine location for a Kansai International airport arrival or you are looking for a higher quality hotel for Haneda and Narita, please use this form instead.
+If you are looking for an accommodation package for a Kansai International airport arrival or you are looking for a higher quality hotel for Haneda and Narita, please use this form instead.

 A note about entry date and visa length